 National Science Foundation (NSF)

-The National Science Foundation (NSF) has posted a the 2023 Proposal and Award Policies and Procedure Guide (PAPPG) 23-1.
-Major change highlights:
+The National Science Foundation (NSF) has posted the Proposal and Award Policies and Procedure Guide (PAPPG) 24-1.
+A full Summary of Changes can be found HERE.
+Some Proposal Preparation Instruction updates include:

 Pre-Award has created a UNT Pre-Award NSF Checklist (PDF) that may be helpful when preparing an NSF proposal.
 Please note that specific solicitations may have additional guidance that deviates from the standard information outlined in the checklist.